 Table of contents:

-History of Pascal’s Triangle
+Pascal’s Triangle History

 Blaise Pascal was born at Clermont-Ferrand, in the Auvergne region of France on June 19, 1623.
-In 1653 he wrote the Treatise on the Arithmetical Triangle which today is known as the Pascal’s Triangle.
+In 1653 he wrote the Treatise on the Arithmetical Triangle which today is known as Pascal’s Triangle.
 Although other mathematicians in Persia and China had independently discovered the triangle in the eleventh century, most of the properties and applications of the triangle were discovered by Pascal.

 This triangle was among many of Pascal’s contributions to mathematics.
 He also came up with significant theorems in geometry, discovered the foundations of probability and calculus and also invented the Pascaline-calculator.
 Still, he is best known for his contributions to the Pascal triangle.

 Most people are introduced to Pascal’s triangle through an arbitrary-seeming set of rules.
 Begin with 1 on the top and with 1’s running down the two sides of a triangle.
 Each new number lies between two numbers and below them, and its value is the sum of the two numbers above it.
 The theoretical triangle is infinite and continues downward forever, but only the first 6 lines appear in figure 1.
 More rows of Pascal’s triangle are listed in the last figure of this article.
 A different way to describe the triangle is to view the first line is an infinite sequence of zeros except for a single 1.
 To obtain successive lines, add every adjacent pair of numbers and write the sum between and below them.
 The non-zero part is Pascal’s triangle.